Live events and live outputs in Media Services

 trueat creation time (default is

 LiveEventInput.accessToken) at creation time.
-You specify the token value to avoid a random token in the URL.
 The access token has to be a valid GUID string (with or without the hyphens).
 Once the mode is set, it can't be updated.

-The access token needs to be unique in your data center.
-If your app needs to use a vanity URL, it's recommended to always create a new GUID instance for your access token (instead of reusing any existing GUID).
+The access token needs to be unique in your Azure region and Media Services account.
+If your app needs to use a static hostname ingest URL, it's recommended to always create fresh GUID instance for use with a specific combination of region, media services account, and live event.

-Use the following APIs to enable the Vanity URL and set the access token to a valid GUID (for example,
+Use the following APIs to enable the static hostname URL and set the access token to a valid GUID (for example,

-Language Enable vanity URL Set access token REST properties.vanityUrl LiveEventInput.accessToken CLI --vanity-url --access-token .NET LiveEvent.VanityUrl LiveEventInput.AccessToken
+Language Enable static hostname URL Set access token REST properties.useStaticHostname LiveEventInput.useStaticHostname CLI --use-static-hostname --access-token .NET LiveEvent.useStaticHostname LiveEventInput.AccessToken

 Live ingest URL naming rules